Nathan9K/Bank-Transaction-Program/README.md

 # Student Projects

-This repo will contain all of my projects as I progress through my CS Major.
+This repository will contain all of my projects as I progress through my CS Major.

 Only two projects currently posted